dashpay/docs/docs/user/network/dashmate/index.rst

 Gateway logs
 ^^^^^^^^^^^^

+The Platform gateway has two types of logs: service logs and access logs.
+Service logs are directed to stdout, while access logs can be configured to go to stdout, stderr, or to a file.
+If all logs are directed to stdout, the output will be a mixture of service and access data.

 **Enable file logging**

-Use ``dashmate config set`` to configure a location for storing Platform gateway logs on the host file system.
+Use ``dashmate config set`` to configure a location for storing Platform gateway access logs on the host file system.
 The example below adds file logging while also keeping the default stdout logging.
 Replace the example path with one that matches your system:

 .. code-block:: shell